This article originally appeared on VICE UK.

 I ask if this is a mantra he's determined to stick to.

-"Have you seen Jungle Run, when they go and have to get the golden coins?" asks Kayode in response.
+"Have you seen Jungle Run, when they go and have to get the golden coins?" asks Ewumi in response.

 Jungle Run, in case you haven't seen it, was an ITV children's show similar to The Crystal Maze, in which kids had to complete tasks such as collecting coins and bananas hanging above a swamp while standing on lily pads.
 The children would then run as fast as they could, or risk being trapped in the jungle forever.

-"You see – that's the same with me," Kayode continues.
+"You see—that's the same with me," Ewumi continues.
 "Once you get the coins, get out of there!"

 Though he may have retired the character for now, social media isn't quite so ready to let go.

-Needless to say, Kayode is self-assured.
-During our conversation he says stuff like "everything I touch turns to gold" and compares his relationship with co-creator and director Tyrell as "a Leonardo and Scorsese-type thing".
+Needless to say, Ewumi is self-assured.
+During our conversation he says stuff like "everything I touch turns to gold" and compares his relationship with co-creator and director Tyrell as "a Leonardo and Scorsese-type thing."

-I steer the conversation back towards Twitter and Vine, digital platforms that Kayode has been noticeably absent from so far this year.
+I steer the conversation back towards Twitter and Vine, digital platforms that Ewumi has been noticeably absent from so far this year.

-Kayode isn't the first British actor to find success online.
-Performers like A Squeezy, Don't Jealous Me and, a favourite of Kayode's, Tommy Xpensive have been making comedy similar to "Hood Documentary" for years, but never gained the same level of exposure.
+Ewumi isn't the first British actor to find success online.
+Performers like A Squeezy, Don't Jealous Me, and, a favorite of Ewumi's, Tommy Xpensive have been making comedy similar to "Hood Documentary" for years, but never gained the same level of exposure.

-I ask Kayode why he thinks this is.
+I ask Ewumi why he thinks this is.

-But not everyone "gets" Roll Safe's humour, I point out.
+But not everyone "gets" Roll Safe's humor, I point out.